JMorris1575/confirmation2018/docs/deployment.rst

 While reading the instructions to create the above summary I discovered something I've been wanting to know: how to get the prompt the way I like it when I ssh into my webfaction site.
 I created a .bash_profile file with  the PS1="\\w\\$: " command in it and it gets done! :-) :-) :-)

+Later, when trying to follow the directions to get a certificate, I discovered that I was saving .bash_profile in dos format and it needs to be in unix format -- line endings are different.
+Using:

+``dos2unix .bash_profile``

+did the trick.
+Then using:

+``source $HOME/.bash_profile``

+read it in...
+I think.